standardebooks/manual/8-typography.rst

 #.
 Latinisms (except :string:`sic`) that can be found in a modern dictionary are not italicized, with some exceptions below.
 Examples include :string:`e.g.`, :string:`i.e.`, :string:`ad hoc`, :string:`viz.`, :string:`ibid.`, :string:`etc.`.

 	#.
-The following less-common Latinisms are always italicized to prevent confusing the intial word with a different English word:
+The following less-common Latinisms are always italicized to prevent confusing the initial word with a different English word:

 		- :string:`sic`